youwayx/2048-ql/README.md

 # 2048-ql

 Implementation of a 2048 AI using Q-Learning and following an algorithm very similar to the one described in [Playing Atari with Deep Reinforcement Learning](https://www.cs.toronto.edu/~vmnih/docs/dqn.pdf).
-Currently, the AI plays better than random guesses but can't make it to 1024 :(.
+Currently, the AI plays better than random moves but can't make it to 1024 :(.

 ## Getting Started